PRP Fertility MD Logo

 What Outcomes Are Being Studied?

 Clinical researchers studying ovarian PRP are examining several potential outcomes.
-It is important to understand that these are areas of active investigation, and individual results are not guaranteed.
+It is important to understand that these are areas of active investigation, and individual results from PRP ovarian rejuvenation are not guaranteed.

 Outcomes that researchers are currently studying include:

-• Changes in AMH levels following PRP treatment
+• Changes in AMH levels following ovarian PRP treatment

 • Changes in antral follicle count and follicle development